lovesuper/vim-config/README.md

 # vim-config
-this is my vim config

-I keep this configuration for my children:)
+This is not only a VIM config but other configs too.